-The four councils continue to work closely together on building control matters in terms of both information sharing and staff exchanges to support each other during busy times.
+Four southern territorial authorities continue to work closely together on building control matters in terms of both information sharing and staff exchanges to support each other at busy times.

 The Shared Services Forum had requested a combined Building Control Shared Service between Southland District Council (SDC), Environment Southland (ES), Gore District Council (GDC) and Invercargill City Council (ICC) with Clutha District Council (CDC) also opting to participate in this initiative.

-The key milestones achieved to date are the development of a combined process and quality manual as well as shared regulation forms, which all four Councils have now adopted.
-The shared manual and forms standardise the processing methodology and quality assurance processes and have been the subject of a formal IANZ reaccreditation reviews with all four Councils.
-IANZ has complimented the approach and has referred several other authorities to the manual.
-The next step is consideration of a shared approach to building consent fees across the four Councils - this is being considered as part of the Southland Regional Development Strategy Ease of Doing Business Action Team work.
+The key milestones achieved to date are the development of a combined process and quality manual as well as shared regulation forms, which all four councils have now adopted.
+The shared manual and forms standardise the consent processing methodology and quality assurance processes and have now been the subject of a formal IANZ reaccreditation reviews with all four councils.
+IANZ have complimented the shared manual approach and have referred several other building consent authorities to seek a copy of the manual.

+The next step is consideration of a shared approach to building consent fees across the four councils, which is being considered as part of the Southland Regional Development Strategy Ease of Doing Business Action Team work.
 When finalised, this will complete the building control shared services initial action plan initiatives.
 Work streams completed to date have been undertaken within existing staff resources and funding.